1- Forgetting to relax & not taking time to recharge.

 4- Expressing yourself in an intimidating manner- no being warm or smiling or friendly.

-― Pope Francis, The Church of Mercy
+– Pope Francis, The Name of God Is Mercy